-With so many options available for homeschooling curriculum and programs it can seem like you are looking for a needle in a haystack when looking for your perfect fit.
-And you’re not just considering your family, but each each child as an individual learner.
-No wonder it feels so complicated!
-If you’re wondering just how does home school work, there’s good news.
+With so many options available for homeschooling curriculum and programs it can seem like you are looking for a needle in a haystack when searching for your perfect fit.
+And you’re not just considering your family, but also each child as an individual learner.
+No wonder it seems so complicated!
+If you’re wondering just how does homeschooling work, there’s good news.
 We’re here to help guide you through what is, and is not, homeschooling so you can make the best decision possible.
-We’ve taken the stress out of the search by breaking down the different homeschool programs available to families and providing resources to help you choose the perfect curriculum and homeschool program for each of your children.
+We’ve taken the stress out of the search by breaking down the different homeschool programs available to families and by providing resources to help you choose the perfect curriculum and homeschool program for each of your children.
 Let’s get started!

 First, you need to start with your state to get informed.
 Before thinking about a homeschool program, it’s important to keep up-to-date on all of your state’s regulations for homeschooling.
 If you would like to learn more about your state, click here.
-Every state has different requirements and some even require that you work with an ‘umbrella’ school or have accountability.
-Knowing exactly what your state expects might change how you view the following homeschooling programs and narrow down which homeschooling program is available to you.
+Every state has different requirements, and some even mandate that you work with an “umbrella” school or have accountability.
+Knowing exactly what your state expects might change how you view the following homeschooling programs; it also may help narrow down the homeschooling programs available to you.

 - Traditional Programs.
 In a traditional program, families normally keep a structure mirrored in a school setting, meaning that they buy curriculum, textbooks, tests, teacher guides, and schedules.
-Traditional homeschooling parents then work with each child for a period of time on each subject to help teach the lessons and give quizzes, test, and writing assignments.
-Traditional homeschooling can requires a lot of hands-on teaching and overseeing for you as the parent, but many families love the flexibility of working their kids’ schedule around everyday life.
+Traditional homeschooling parents then work with each child for a period of time on each subject to help teach the lessons and give quizzes, tests, and writing assignments.
+Traditional homeschooling requires a lot of hands-on teaching and overseeing for you as the parent, but many families love the flexibility of working their kids’ schedules around everyday life.
 Traditional homeschooling also allows you to purchase curriculum that fits your child’s needs and your teaching style.
-But, it also means the burden of record keeping grading, keeping track of credits, and making sure your children master what they need to know to succeed is on you.
+But, it also means the burden of record-keeping, grading, tracking credits, and making sure your children master what they need to know to succeed falls squarely on you.
 If you find it difficult to keep track of all the record keeping and grading materials, think about sharing that responsibility with an accredited homeschool academy for their expert advice and direction.

 - Blended Learning Programs.
-In essence, blended learning is a term used to describe when kids learn both online and with traditional curriculum.
-This option gives even more customization to students because it offers more variety in classes to best meet their learning styles and abilities.
+In essence, blended learning is a term used to describe a combination of online and traditional curriculum.
+This option lends even more customization to students because it offers more variety in classes to best meet their learning styles and abilities.
 Essentially, you get the best of both worlds with blended learning!
-It also gives you as the parent more freedom to teach subjects you love and enjoy but choosing an online expert for subjects you are not comfortable teaching.
-Not sure how to teach and give labs for Biology?
-Stressed about correctly teaching Algebra or Geometry?
+It also gives you, the parent, more freedom to teach subjects you love and enjoy but choose an online expert for subjects you are not comfortable instructing.
+Not sure how to teach and give labs for biology?
+Stressed about correctly teaching algebra or geometry?
 No worries!
-There are many interactive online options with experts to teach, give assignments, and even help grade so that your child can get the very best.
+There are many interactive online options with experts to teach, give assignments, and even help grade so that your child can get the very best education.
 The best blended learning programs will choose curriculum and lessons based on your child’s learning style.
-So, if you’re not sure how your child learns best, you should take this learning style assessment before choosing a blended learning program.
+So, if you’re not sure how your child learns best, you or your child should take this learning style assessment before choosing a blended learning program.

 What method sounds most appealing for your family to use?